5 Signs a Job Posting Might Be Fake or Never Meant to Hire

 5. Hiring Process Feels Rushed or Disorganised

 According to Forbes, 35% of people who experienced job scams said the hiring process “seemed to go too fast.”
-Genuine employers follow structured steps, which help confirm whether a role is real.
+Employers who are genuine follow a series of steps that are structured to help determine whether or not a role is genuine.

 Protect Yourself With Awareness

-Understanding how to tell if a job posting is fake or not can prevent you from falling into a trap.
+Becoming aware of the ways in which you can determine whether or not a job posting is genuine can help you avoid falling into a trap.
 It saves your time and effort, secures your personal data, and stops you from experiencing frustration leading to real job position hopelessness.
-There is no way you can know for sure that a job posting is fake until you try it out.
+You will never be able to know for certain whether or not a job posting is genuine until you actually put it to the test.